What is Gauge Chart in Excel?

 - Now, here is a Gauge Chart, which looks like a speedometer in excel.
 Add a Chart Title to it.

 In this chart, the right-hand side slice of grey color shows the profit which shows in our which we have selected while preparing the gauge chart.

 Note: By the same method, we can make the gauge chart by using the multiple values.

 Example #2 – Create a Gauge Chart in Excel with Multiple Values

-- We are taking the data of quality of the product like average, good, excellent etc. Mention below is the data:
+- We are taking the data on the quality of the product like average, good, excellent, etc. Mention below is the data:

-- Step 1: Select the data and select doughnut chart as shown above while creating the gauge chart with a single value.
-Once it is done you will get the gauge chart (speedometer).
+- Step 1: Select the data and select the excel doughnut chart, as shown above, while creating the gauge chart with a single value.
+Once it is done, you will get the gauge chart (speedometer).

 - Step 2: Select a Format Data series option and